xonex2020/particulate-matter-project/readme.md

     cd particulate-matter-project

-When you wand update the project use:
+When you want update the project use:

     git pull
 <!--